Laywer For Carole Baskin’s Husband Claims He Was Strangled And Thrown Out Of A Plane

 In the show, producers spent an entire episode focused on the disappearance of Baskin’s husband and entertained theories that she might have been involved.
 Internet theories have suggested that perhaps Baskin fed her husband to their big cats in their exotic animal habitat in Florida.

-Baskin vanished in 1997, with his car discovered at the private Pilot Country Airport 40 miles away from the big cat rescue.
+Baskin vanished in 1997 and his car was discovered at the private Pilot Country Airport 40 miles away from the big cat rescue.

 At the time, Baskin told police that she believed her husband was flying to Costa Rica to their vacation home.